ssb22/lexconvert/README.md

 --convert `<from-format>` `<to-format>`
 : Convert a user lexicon (generally from its default filename; if this cannot be found then lexconvert will tell you what it should be).
 E.g.: `python lexconvert.py` `--convert` festival cepstral

+--parens `<format>` [`<words>`]
+: Like `--ruby` but outputs just text with parenthesised pronunciation after each word, for pasting into instant messaging etc.
+E.g.: `python lexconvert.py` `--parens` unicode-ipa This is a test sentence.
+Beware, the considerations about eSpeak versions that apply to `--ruby` also apply here.

 --phones `<format>` [`<words>`]
 : Use eSpeak to convert text to phonemes, and then convert the phonemes to format 'format'.